Transcribed jazz trombone solos

 There is a lot of good music out there that has already been played!
 As a jazz player, you can take advantage of that and learn from the masters.
 Transcribing jazz trombone players is a good place to start.

-Transcribing solos played on your own instrument is smart, even if there might be some technical challenges, you know that it is playable on the instrument.
-Many times, you will find that what sounds really hip or challenging, is quite logical on the instrument it is played on.
+Transcribing solos played on your instrument is smart, even if there might be some technical challenges, you know that it is playable on the instrument.
+Often you will find that licks and melodies that sound hip or challenging are in fact quite logical on the instrument it is played on.

-If you are new to the world of transcribing jazz solos, I suggest that you start with articulate artists such as J.J.
+If you are new to transcribing jazz solos, I suggest beginning with articulate artists such as J.J.
 Johnson or Curtis Fuller.
-Both their melodies, phrasing and rhythmical patterns are clear, making it easier for you to catch.
+Both their melodies, phrasing, and rhythmical patterns are clear, making them easier to write down and memorize.

 Trombone jazz etudes based on famous jazz standards

-If you want to play trombone jazz solos, I have written a lot of them based on famous jazz standards.
-They all start easy and the difficulty gradually builds up for each chorus.
-If you signed up for my newsletter, you already got one of them based on Sonny Rollin’s Doxy.
-There are over 100 pages of jazz solos in the member’s section of this site, and more are added regularly.
-You will find all the solos from my best-selling book “10 Jazz Etudes For Trombone” plus many more.
+If you want to start playing trombone jazz solos right away, skipping the transcribing part, I got you covered: I have written fun and challenging jazz solos for trombone based on the chords from famous jazz standards.
+These jazz etudes all start easy and the difficulty gradually builds up for each chorus.
+If you signed up for my newsletter, you already have one in your inbox.
+There are over 100 pages of trombone jazz solos in the member’s section of this site, and more are added regularly.
+Here you will find all the solos from my best-selling book 10 Jazz Etudes For Trombone plus many more.
 Here is a list of some of the tunes you will be soloing over:

 • Summertime